bernardmcmanus/jquery.hx/README.md

 =====

 ### Overview
-The hx plugin allows you to use the hardware-accelerated transformations baked into CSS3 without any additional code.
+hx is a jQuery plugin which enables you to use the hardware-accelerated transformations baked into CSS3 without any additional code.
 The plugin is called as follows:
 ```javascript
 $('selector').hx( 'action' , options );
 ```